reyesoft/reactive-laravel-jobs/README.md

 use Reyesoft\ReactiveLaravelJobs\Debounce\Debounceable;
 use Reyesoft\ReactiveLaravelJobs\Debounce\ShouldDebounce;

-final class DebounceableExampleJob implements ShouldDebounce {
+final class DebouncedNotificationJob implements ShouldDebounce {
     use Debounceable;
     use Dispatchable;